The LOFT LGBTQ+ Community Center in collaboration with The Storytelling Project of Life Jacket Theatre Co. presents

 Radical Queer Theater a monthlong storytelling series for LGBTQ+ young adults ages 18 to 29.

-Radical Queer Theater will engage artists at the intersection of theater, personal narrative, and queer power.
-Participants will devise original work via processes of personal reflection, theatrical skill building, and peer consciousness raising.
+Radical Queer Theater engages artists at the intersection of theater, personal narrative, and queer power.
+Participants devised original work via processes of personal reflection, theatrical skill building, and peer consciousness raising.
 COME AS YOU ARE!

 Where: Virtually, via Zoom!